-- A description of the environmental concerns and regulatory framework - An outline of the activities or conditions that would cause the EPP to be invoked - Details of planning and design considerations, and - Maintenance and monitoring programs.
+- A description of the environmental concerns and regulatory framework - An outline of the activities or conditions that would cause the EPP to be invoked - Details of planning and design considerations, and - Maintenance, monitoring, and documentation programs.

-Contingency and Emergency Response Plans are also included in this EMP.
+A description of Contingency and Emergency Response Plans (CERPs) required for projects is also included in this EMP.
 These plans are necessary to address and ameliorate any consequences of unintended occurrences such as operational upsets and malfunctions.
 These contingencies are critical and are to be put in place before proceeding with WT projects.

 All WT projects must comply with applicable regulatory requirements set out in legislation, regulations, policies, guidelines, bylaws and codes that are administered through various agencies/pubic bodies at the federal, provincial and municipal levels.
 Applicable requirements for WT projects are identified and discussed in this EMP and the specific EPPs set out in Section 7.
-Effort has been made to provide a comprehensive summary of current regulatory requirements that may apply to WT project-related activities.
-However, these rules may be deleted, amended or replaced at any point.
-It is the responsibility of construction contractors and their on-site personnel to be aware of applicable requirements and any changes that may occur.
+While an effort has been made to provide a comprehensive summary of current regulatory requirements that may apply to WT project-related activities, these rules may be deleted, amended or replaced at any point.
+It is the full responsibility of construction managers and / or contractors and their on-site personnel to be aware of applicable requirements or changes that may occur and to comply with these requirements.
 WT recommends that a review of current regulatory requirements be conducted prior to project initiation for compliance purposes and to ensure that sound management and practices are in place.